Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Checking for updates

-Bot check for updates for all subscriptions in a regular intervals, configured by the `settings.toml` parameter `UPDATES` - `LOOKUP_INTERVAL`, or the `UPDATES_LOOKUP_INTERVAL` environment variable.
+Bot check for updates for all subscriptions in a regular intervals, configured by the configuration YAML parameter `telegram` - `updates` - `lookup_interval`.

 By default it will check for updates every hour.

-A different parameter `LOOKUP_FEED_DELAY` configures the delay between checking each feed.
+A different parameter `lookup_feed_delay` configures the delay between checking each feed.
 This should prevent the bot from stopping responding to commands when it's checking for updates, since it might take a while.

-You should check how long checking for each update takes in your case and modify the `LOOKUP_FEED_DELAY` accordingly, so the bot has the time to respond to commands in the mean time.
+You should check how long checking for each update takes in your case and modify the `lookup_feed_delay` accordingly, so the bot has the time to respond to commands in the mean time.
 At the same time it shouldn't be so big, that last checks are done when next iteration of checking for updates starts.

 ### Randomness in delays and checking for updates

 Randomness can be added to checking for updates on two levels:
-1. Main job triggering check for each feed via `LOOKUP_INTERVAL_RANDOMNESS`
+1. Main job triggering check for each feed via `lookup_interval_randomness`
-1. Between individual feeds via `LOOKUP_FEED_DELAY_RANDOMNESS`
+1. Between individual feeds via `lookup_feed_delay_randomness`

-Main job still triggers every exactly `LOOKUP_INTERVAL` seconds.
+Main job still triggers every exactly `lookup_interval` seconds.
 However only responsibility of this job is triggering delayed checks.
-These delayed checks will happen after between `0` and `LOOKUP_INTERVAL_RANDOMNESS` seconds.
+These delayed checks will happen after between `0` and `lookup_interval_randomness` seconds.

-Delay between checking each feed is `LOOKUP_FEED_DELAY` plus a random value between `0` and `LOOKUP_FEED_DELAY_RANDOMNESS`.
+Delay between checking each feed is `lookup_feed_delay` plus a random value between `0` and `lookup_feed_delay_randomness`.
-So minimum amount of seconds between checking for each feed is `LOOKUP_FEED_DELAY` and maximum is `LOOKUP_FEED_DELAY + LOOKUP_FEED_DELAY_RANDOMNESS`.
+So minimum amount of seconds between checking for each feed is `lookup_feed_delay` and maximum is `lookup_feed_delay + lookup_feed_delay_randomness`.

-However, the main job isn't taking into account any of the additional delays and randomness, it still triggers every `LOOKUP_INTERVAL`, triggering delayed job every `0` to `LOOKUP_INTERVAL_RANDOMNESS` seconds, etc.
+However, the main job isn't taking into account any of the additional delays and randomness, it still triggers every `lookup_interval`, triggering delayed job every `0` to `lookup_interval_randomness` seconds, etc.

-So minimum amout of secods between triggering checking for updates is `LOOKUP_INTERVAL - LOOKUP_INTERVAL_RANDOMNESS` and maximum is `LOOKUP_INTERVAL + LOOKUP_INTERVAL_RANDOMNESS`.
+So minimum amout of secods between triggering checking for updates is `lookup_interval - lookup_interval_randomness` and maximum is `lookup_interval + lookup_interval_randomness`.
-This, however, doesn't take into account neither `LOOKUP_FEED_DELAY` nor `LOOKUP_FEED_DELAY_RANDOMNESS`.
+This, however, doesn't take into account neither `lookup_feed_delay` nor `lookup_feed_delay_randomness`.

 ### Sending updates and message formatting